kazlas/java/README.md

 #JEE stuff
-simple-json-ejb - simplest EJB with only JSON communication, no EJB interfaces.
+simple-json-ejb - simplest (ever ;) EJB with only JSON communication, no EJB interfaces.